 • You have called out the emergency services or a utilities company for emergency support

-For all emergencies we will be with you straight away to carry out a temporary or permanent repair, make things safe and prevent further risk.
+For all emergencies DIO’s repairs and maintenance contractors, Amey or VIVO, will be with you as soon as possible to carry out a temporary or permanent repair, make things safe and prevent further risk.

 What information do I need to log a repair?

 The more information you can gather before contacting us the better.
-It will help us correctly diagnose the fault and send the right engineer so we can fix it for you.
-On HomeHub you can also upload photographs to help with this.
+It will help us correctly diagnose the fault and send the right Amey or VIVO engineer so we can fix it for you.

 Here are some examples of the type of questions we will ask:

 How extensive is the damage?
 Where is it located?
 Do you have photographs to help us properly assess this?
-Have you tried to prevent it from happening by following our advice?
+Have you tried to prevent it from happening?

 Are both radiator valves turned on?
 If there is a thermostatic valve and is it turned to maximum?
 Is only part of the radiator heating up?
 If so, is it top or bottom?